Details

 you could create a Game of Life variant using Caltech houses for cells).
 Then, a game loop

-is started (this is managed in our Game.java
+is started (this is managed in our Game.java, which you won't modify in Parts A/B).

 For each lifetime "cycle", a the 2D grid is looped through, row by row, cell by cell,